What is data?

 Business Motivations

-PaaS options reduce the amount of time that you need to invest to administer the database.
+PaaS options reduce the amount of time that you need to invest in administering the database.
 However, it also limits the range of custom administration tasks and scripts that you can perform or run.
-For example, the CLR is not supported with SQL Database but is supported for an instance of SQL Managed Instance.
+For example, the CLR is not supported by SQL Database but is supported by an instance of SQL Managed Instance.
 Also, no deployment options in PaaS support the use of trace flags.

 Both IaaS and PaaS provide high, industry-standard SLA.
 The PaaS option guarantees 99.99% SLA, while IaaS guarantees 99.95% SLA for infrastructure, meaning that you need to implement additional mechanisms to ensure the availability of your databases.
 You can attain 99.99% SLA by creating an additional SQL virtual machine and implementing the SQL Server Always On availability group high availability solution.